Founded in 2018 and based in Atlanta, The Xylom reports on everything you need to know about global health and environmental disparities.

 Our name is derived from the Ancient Greek word ξύλον (xúlon), the plant tissue that transports water and nutrients from the roots up to the stems and leaves.
-We envision ourselves as the connective tissue between those who do science and those who need science.

-Drawing on the indomitable spirit of the American South and the sensibility of our forebearers from the Global South, our award-winning multilingual, multimedia reporting seeks to bring you clarity, complicate the narrative, and drive actionable solutions.
+As the only Asian American-run news outlet dedicated to health, climate, and environmental coverage, we draw on the indomitable spirit of the American South and the sensibility of our forebearers from the Global South to help you take root and flourish in a healthier planet.
+Our award-winning multilingual, multimedia reporting seeks to bring you clarity, complicate the narrative, and drive actionable solutions.

 MEET THE TEAM